specs-feup/clava/TranslationUnitPatcher/README.md

 # TUErrorPatcher

 ### Instructions for use
 Invoke the program indicating in the arguments the files or directories to be processed.
-Files must have a .c or .cpp extension.
+Files must have .c or .cpp extension.

 ### How It Works
 The program creates a header for each processed file containing definitions that allow the code to be compiled.
 This can include variables, functions, typedefs, structs and classes.